ChadPerkins/Youtube-Clone/README.md

 # A YouTube clone built with React.

 This project is still a work in progress.
-The current form can be viewed at: https://youtube-clone-eight-steel.vercel.app/
+The current form can be viewed <a href="https://youtube-clone-eight-steel.vercel.app" target="_blank">here<a/>

 ## Current components: